 Gluten-free cornbread that is moist, sweet and quick to fix for dinner.

-Pour batter into greased 8-inch square baking pan.
-Bake for 18 to 22 minutes or until golden brown and toothpick inserted in center comes out clean.
+Pour batter into prepared pan.
+Bake 18-22 minutes or until golden brown and toothpick inserted in center comes out clean.
 Serve warm.

 Dietary Fiber: 1g